hackclub/airbridge/src/v0.1/README.md

 ## The allowlist

 You can use v0.1 without authentication.
-Your requests will be filtered through the allowlist found in [this file](./airtable-info.yml).
+Public data is in [this file](./airtable-info.yml).
 If there are additional Airtable bases or fields you'd like access to, feel free to submit a PR to add them.

 If you want to authenticate & get past the allowlist, you'll need an API token from Hack Club staff.
 To use the token, you must pass it through the params.
 For example: